-Plant Genomes in a Changing Environment16 - 18 October 2019Wellcome Genome Campus, UK
+Plant Genomes in a Changing Environment (Virtual Conference)18 - 20 October 2021Wellcome Genome Campus, UK

 Deadlines (at 23:59 UTC):

-The meeting will bring together plant scientists to discuss recent advances in the elucidation of gene function and networks.
-Topics will include analysis of natural and induced variation and their implications in crop genetic improvement.
+The meeting will bring together plant scientists working on a variety of crop and wild species in their natural environment, as well as the model plant Arabidopsis thaliana.
+It will provide a forum to discuss recent advances in plant genome biology aiming at the elucidation of gene function and networks, natural and induced variation and their implications in agricultural breeding programmes.

-This year’s meeting will focus on strategies on how to improve plants for tolerance of biotic and abiotic stresses.
-It will also cover biological networks controlling nutrient use, acquisition and expression.
+This year’s meeting will focus on the genomics of polyploidy and evolutionary genomics, and will discuss how to improve plants for tolerance of biotic and abiotic stresses.

 Topics will include: